 In January 2019, Empire actor Jussie Smollett was beaten by two men who yelled racist and homophobic slurs at him, and put his head in a noose — an attack that was first investigated as a violent hate crime but quickly grew to be much more complicated.
 In less than a month, Chicago police dropped their investigation into the two “persons of interest,” and Smollett faced accusations of orchestrating the attack on himself, leading everyone from Cardi B to Kamala Harris to weigh in on the case.
 By February 2019, Smollett, who is Black and openly gay, was named a suspect in his own attack.
 To make things even more complicated, just over a month later, all charges were dropped against Smollett.
 They were subsequently renewed, and in February 2020, a grand jury returned a six-charge indictment against Smollett for felony disorderly conduct on suspicion of making false reports to the police.
-On December 9, he was found guilty of falsely reporting a hate crime.
+On December 9, he was found guilty of falsely reporting a hate crime, and he was sentenced months later on March 10.
 Here’s everything to know about the alleged attack and the aftermath.

 First a racist, homophobic letter arrived at the Empire set, and then Smollett was attacked.